NeuroTechX/ntx_slack_archive/eegdata.md

  >i see, so the transform should be fit when using the train data. and then that information is persisted until you use it to transform the test data later. im familiar with this from CSP, where you have to calculate some spatial filters from the covariances.

+4/8/2017 5:53 PM

+ **octonomy** :

+ >thanks for the help, it was obvious, but im still learning.